Code-Institute-Submissions/My-First-Milestone-Project-4/Readme.md

 ## Technologies Used

-* This project has included the use of HTML, CSS and Javascript programming langua
+* This project has included the use of HTML, CSS and Javascript programming language

 * JQuery - used to simplify some  manipulation for certain functions.